Amanda Alexander, DNP, MSN-Ed, RN

 Tampa, FL 33647

-Passionate about empowering nurses and healthcare teams, Amanda blends technology, data-driven strategies, and collaborative leadership to enhance learning and patient care.
-Her professional focus is rooted in fostering growth, inspiring excellence, and supporting others in achieving their potential.
-Beyond her work, she champions causes such as cancer foundations and the American Heart Association, honoring mentors and colleagues who have shaped her journey with lessons of compassion and resilience.
+Passionate about empowering nurses and healthcare teams, Amanda integrates technology, data-driven strategies, and collaborative leadership to enhance learning and improve patient outcomes.
+Her professional mission centers on fostering growth, inspiring excellence, and helping others achieve their full potential.
+Beyond her professional roles, she actively supports organizations such as cancer foundations and the American Heart Association, honoring the mentors and colleagues who have shaped her journey through their examples of compassion and resilience.

 • AHA-certified instructor in BLS, ACLS, and PALS